nextcomputers/previous/branches/branch_realtime/readme.previous.txt

   > Fixes bug that prevented screen output on Linux.
   > Fixes bug that caused NeXTdimension to fail after disabling thread.

+  Previous v1.6 (unreleased):
+  > Fixes bug that prevented NeXTdimension from stopping in rare cases.

  7) Running Previous
  -------------------